Roger Clarke's Web-Site

 "The proposal mixes reduction of trade barriers with broad fundamental rights concerns in a structure unfamiliar to many information lawyers ... [which] brings a range of novelties and tensions" (p.98)

-a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments
+An "AI system" is a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments

 The argument can be advanced that AI means too many things to too many people and hence skirting around its meaning is an appropriate strategy.
 On the other hand, AI researchers, developers, vendors and adopters need to understand the AIA's technological scope in order to gauge the extent to which their technology has the attributes that the definition of "AI system" refers to.
 Achieving a reliable interpretation turns out to be quite challenging.
 Multiple features are optional, including 'a high level of autonomy' ("varying levels"), 'adaptiveness' ("may exhibit"), 'explicit objectives' ("explicit or implicit") and any particular form(s) of 'output' ("such as").
 The remaining, definitional attributes appear to be (i) 'machine-based', (ii) '(some) autonomy', (iii) 'objectives' and (iv) 'inference from input to generate output'.

-a computer-based set of interacting processes that has some level of autonomy and some sense of objectives, and that draws inference(s) from input to generate output
+An "AI system", operationally defined, is a computer-based set of interacting processes that has some level of autonomy and some sense of objectives, and that draws inference(s) from input to generate output

 A first important consideration is that the notion of 'inference' does not depend on the involvement of a high-level intelligence.
 All that matters is that input-conditions exist that give rise to an output.
 The process whereby the output is generated can be expressed in various ways, including algorithmic or process form, or as antecedent-consequent / logical rules.
 The various generations of software development tool are described in Clarke (1991).
 Software developed using each of a machine-language, an assembler language, a procedural language, a rule-based expert system, and a purely empirical approach such as artificial neural networks, infers from input to generate output, i.e. each satisfies definitional attribute (iv).
 Any such item of software can be interpreted as having at least implicit objectives (iii).
 Each has a delegation to perform its pre-programmed functions and hence operates with a (perhaps low) level of autonomy (ii), and runs in one or more computing devices and is thereby machine-based (i).
-The AIA definition of an AI system is therefore not limited to any particular generation of development tool and requires no particular attributes of coding techniques or outcomes that were not already apparent in (at the very latest) the first administrative system (bakery valuations) in November 1951 (Land 2022), which first ran some years prior to the OED recognised the terms 'artificial intelligence' (1955) and 'AI' (1963).

-The definition of AI system adopted in the AIA can therefore be argued to fail the test that the Commission set for it, viz.: "the definition should be based on key characteristics of AI systems that distinguish it from simpler traditional software systems or programming approaches and should not cover systems that are based on the rules defined solely by natural persons to automatically execute operations" (AIA 2024, Recital (12)).
+The definition of AI system adopted in the AIA can therefore be argued to fail the test that the Commission set for it, viz.: "the definition should be based on key characteristics of AI systems that distinguish it [sic] from simpler traditional software systems or programming approaches and should not cover systems that are based on the rules defined solely by natural persons to automatically execute operations" (AIA 2024, Recital (12), emphasis added).
 Ebers (2024) similarly concludes "the AI Act applies not only to machine learning, but also to logic- and knowledge-based approaches (recital 12 AI Act).
 As a result, even deterministic software systems [may be] subject to the highest requirements" (p.12).

-accurate simulation on a computer of all aspects of learning and [human] intelligence more generally
+Artificial Intelligence is accurate simulation on a computer of all aspects of learning and [human] intelligence more generally

 AIA's definition of an "AI system" incorporates aspects of computing, autonomy, objectives, inferencing, outputs, decisions, and learning (a related notion to adaptability), but lacks any sense of a simulation of the integral whole implied by the term 'intelligence'.